 If you focus on being proactive and work to improve your situation, you’ll feel more in control and less stressed.

-Writing down your thoughts helps get them out of your head and gives you better perspective on the things that are bothering you.
+Writing down your thoughts helps get them out of your head and gives you a better perspective on what's bothering you.

 A helpful exercise is to divide a piece of paper into two parts.

 On one side, write down things you might be able to change, like finding caregiving help.
-On the other, write down the things you can’t change, like being the primary caregiver.
+On the other hand, write down the things you can’t change, like being the primary caregiver.

 Focus on the things you can change because stressing over things you can’t change only hurts yourself.